-A quick crash course: “Rape culture” is not only about rape; it’s the mindset that says boys deserve to have sex with any girl of their choosing, whenever and however they desire, and that the girl should kowtow to those desires, or there’s something wrong with her.
-Rape culture tells us that guys have a right to get mad when a girl doesn’t want to sleep with us, because, hey, we flattered you by asking.
-Like, if a guy pays attention to a girl, she’s required to at least smile appreciatively.
+A quick crash course: “Rape culture” is not only about rape; it’s the mindset that says boys deserve to have sex with any girl of their choosing, whenever and however they desire, and any girl should submit to those desires, or there’s something wrong with her.
+Rape culture tells us that guys have a right to get mad when a girl doesn’t want to sleep with us, because, hey, we flattered you by asking; and if a guy pays attention to a girl, she’s required to at least smile appreciatively.
 Ummm, no.

-Rape culture is why girls/women are told to ease up on the “revealing” clothing, to not accept drinks from strangers, to not walk by themselves in dark, untrafficked areas, and, hey, maybe take some self-defense classes while you’re at it.
-The attitude goes, If women just got their shit together, then this stuff wouldn’t happen to them.
-This bad attitude leads to laws that blame victims and absurdly ignore the responsibility of the men who are raping, harassing, and objectifying women.
+Rape culture is why girls and women are told to ease up on the “revealing” clothing, to not accept drinks from strangers, to not walk anywhere alone at night, and, hey, maybe take some self-defense classes just in case.
+The thinking goes something like: If women just got their shit together, this stuff wouldn’t happen to them.
+This attitude leads people to make laws that blame victims and ignore the responsibility of the men who are raping, harassing, and objectifying women.

 Let’s be real: The premise that straight boys have some dudely entitlement to whichever female bodies they want to have sex with is sad and gross, and it’s built on shaky, confining stereotypes that aren’t good—or even possible to embody in full—for anyone.